DiMNDev/reduxCounter/README.md

 ### `STORE`

 Store is as it sounds, it stores our data.
-We create a store imported from [redux](https://www.npmjs.com/package/redux).
+We configure a store using 'configureStore' imported from [redux toolkit](https://www.npmjs.com/package/@reduxjs/toolkit).
-<sub>I understand store is deprecated and redux maintainers suggest an alternative solution.</sub>

 ### `ACTION`